 1. Open the IDF Analysis Tool

-- Hover over Management.
+- Click Analyze in the main toolbar.
 A drop-down menu appears.

 2. Choose the Channel and date range to analyze

 - Select the Rainfall Site; then choose the Rainfall Channel you wish to analyze.